 MPG is a thriving private treatment practice in Manhattan with 6 offices on the UWS and UES.
 MPG provides psychological services for children, adolescents and adults, and owns the eDRC (Electronic Daily Report Card) system and Big Apple Day Program, a social skills treatment camp in Manhattan.

 We’re seeking an applicant with at least 1 year post-licensure experience treating child (ages 2+) and adolescent anxiety, mood disorders, and ADHD and modality experience providing CBT, PMT, and creating school and home DRCs.
 PCIT experience is preferred.

 Psychologist would make his/her own schedule to see fee-for-service patients.
-Must be available on Saturdays at our UWS office to see at least 5 patients, as well as weekday availability at our UES office to see patients on Tuesdays (after 5:45pm), Thursday (2-7pm) and/or Fridays (2-7pm).
-About 15 sessions per week would be ideal.
+Must be available on Saturdays at our UWS office to see at least 5 patients, as well as weekday availability to see patients on Mondays (2-7 – UES) and Fridays (2-7 – UES or UWS).
+About 15 sessions per week.